Create and delete test cases

 2. Go to the Create Associated Test Cases section and select Generate with AI.

-3. In the Generate Test Cases window, AI generates the title, description, and steps for 10 test cases.
-At this point, you can perform any of the following actions:
+3. In the Generate Test Cases window, AI generates the name, description, and steps for 10 test cases.

 Note that you can edit your saved AI-generated test cases at any point from Test Design.
 You can't modify or delete test cases that are linked to objects in Tosca.